This January 2019 ranking was last updated in June 2020. The 2020 updates may affect the ranking order, but the list has not been re-ordered.

 - Sofia University

 Getting your online doctorate in psychology doesn’t have to be as daunting as it may seem.
 With the addition of so many fully online programs, getting an online doctorate degree in psychology is easier than ever.
 However, even though these programs are both affordable and flexible, it is important to evaluate your life and see if you can handle a commitment of this magnitude before beginning.

-The good news is, though, that the concentrations available for this degree path are as vast as employment opportunities.
+The good news is that the concentrations available for this degree path are as vast as employment opportunities.
 Therefore, while the cost of the program could be a significant factor in your decision, keep in mind what your career goals are.
-It is likely that there is a very specific specialization available for whatever it is you desire to do, including extremely unique and targeted ones like Parent-Infant Mental Health or Media and Branding Psychology.
+It is likely that there is a very specific specialization available for whatever it is you desire to do, including extremely unique and targeted ones like parent-infant mental health or media and branding psychology.

 In this ranking, we explore the most affordable online doctorate degrees in psychology for 2019.
-Note that these programs are listed in order of tuition costs only, with #11 being the highest tuition on the list, and #1 being the cheapest tuition for an online PhD in Psychology.
+Because of the current limited availability of online doctorate programs in psychology, these programs are listed in order of tuition costs only, with #11 being the highest tuition on the list, and #1 being the cheapest tuition for an online PhD in psychology.

 Online PhD in Psychology or Online PhD in Industrial and Organizational Psychology